fabianlim1989/blogposts/Singapore_Needs_to_Instill_Security_Mindset.md

 # Singapore's Education and Security

-__Disclaimer: This article is an effort solely by Fabian Lim, written from my point of view and does not represent any organization.__
+_Disclaimer: This article is an effort solely by Fabian Lim, written from my point of view and does not represent any organization.
+Born and brew as a Singaporean, I am using my country as a case study but facts apply worldwide._

 ## Let me lay the premises - facts, figures and history